NeerBhardwaj/neerbhardwaj.github.io/_pages/teaching.md

 permalink: /teaching/
 author_profile: true
 ---
 I have taught several courses as a TA at UIUC.
+Not teaching in the Spring 2022 semester.

 ### Past semesters